Large deviations in the quantum quasi-1D jellium: Introduction

 One complication that arises in the Feynman-Kac representation using Brownian bridge filaments, is how to deal with the Fermi-Dirac statistics inherent in the representation.
 For one-dimensional systems, this is easy since the Brownian reflection principle allows such statistics to be equated with the consideration of non-intersecting Brownian bridges (see \cite[Section 3.1]{jansen2014wigner} for details).
 In higher dimensions assuming the absence of hard cores, particles do not collide, thus no such simplification is possible.
 Since the quasi-one-dimensional jellium is locally of higher dimension than one, we will simplify things by considering Boltzmann statistics.
 Such a simplification is reasonable at low density, when the Debye length is much smaller than the interparticle distance, as noted in \cite{brydges1994absence, brydges1999coulomb}.
 In this work, we will take as a starting point, the so-called ``magic formula'' (see Section V.1 of \cite{brydges1999coulomb}) which in our case amounts to replacing electrons with Brownian bridges of time-length $\b$.

-In the next section, we introduce the model in detail and state our main result which establishes a (level three) large deviation principle (LDP) for Brownian bridge configurations, interacting only through the Coulomb potential, in the quasi-one-dimensional jellium.
-As mentioned, this is a good approximation for the quantum model at low density.
+{In Sections \ref{sec:truncation}-\ref{sec:energy}, we introduce the model in detail.
+In Section \ref{sec:main result}, we state our main result establishing a (level three) large deviation principle (LDP) for Brownian bridge configurations in the quasi-one-dimensional jellium, and in Section \ref{sec:contributions}, we summarize our main contributions.
+In Section \ref{outlineSec}, we give a top level proof of our LDP.
+The remaining Sections \ref{sec:energy entropy}-\ref{sec:quasicontinuity} concern the technically most challenging part of our result-- establishing the so-called quasi-continuity of the specific energy which leads to the lower bound of our LDP.}